Last updated on April 1, 2026

 With Commander being Magic’s most popular format, it’s no surprise that lots of players search far and wide for commander rankings to pull ahead of their opponents.
 It might be a casual format but that doesn’t mean there’s no strategy involved.
 Whether that means getting the best Commander precon or stocking your deck with the best EDH cards, sometimes strategy is the fun part.

-Rather than $40 precons, today I’ll be looking at the commanders at the helm of EDH decks that can go for upwards of $1,000.
+Rather than $40 precons, today I look at the commanders at the helm of EDH decks that can go for upwards of $1,000.
 Yes, you read that right: No cheap Commander stuff.
 Here’s our official commander tier list for the best of the best, from the cream of the crop to just pure jank.

 The Criteria

-I’ll judge the commanders based on their performance at the helm of their strongest deck.
-This means that all casual etiquette goes out of the window; infinite combos, mass land destruction, fast mana, etc. are all fair game here.
+I judge the commanders based on their performance at the helm of their strongest deck.
+All casual etiquette goes out of the window; infinite combos, mass land destruction, mana rocks, etc. are all fair game here.

-There are a few key factors that I’m going to use to determine a commander’s placement:
+There are a few key factors that I use to determine a commander’s placement:

-• Number of Colors: When you disregard budget, you’ll find that the more colors you have in your commander’s color identity, the better.
+- Number of Colors: When you disregard budget, you find that the more colors you have in your commander’s color identity, the better.
 This gives you more versatility in what cards you can play and makes you less susceptible to hate pieces like Boil.

 This is where the best of the best live.
 The very top of cEDH.
-This tier belongs to some of the fastest combo decks and the harshest of stax.
+Bracket 5 belongs to some of the fastest combo decks and the harshest of stax.
 These are the optimal decks to play assuming an “average” meta.
 Tutors, fast mana, and infinite combos are the bread and butter of this tier, with most decks overflowing with plenty of each.
-With that being said, they can be outclassed by lower tier decks in specific situations.
+With that being said, they can be outclassed by lower-tier decks in specific situations.

-I’ll only be covering the top three, but there are a few other decks that go into this tier like Najeela, the Blade-Blossom and Tymna plus Kraum, Ludevic’s Opus.
+I only cover the top handful, but there are a few others that go into this tier like Najeela, the Blade-Blossom decks.

 Kenrith, The Returned King